Health Care Treatments in Perspective

 Although there are times when traditional medicine addresses the cause of a health problem its emphasis is generally on symptom relief when non-life threatening conditions are being treated.
 Ignoring the underlying causes of many common health conditions such as back pain, headaches, hot flashes, digestive complaints etc. and using drugs for symptom relief is the primary cause of the opioid crisis and the resultant 140 deaths in the United States every day.

 2. Alternative Health Care- It is obvious to many people that drugs may not be the best solution for every health problem.
 If a person wants a non-drug solution they are unlikely to get it from a medical doctor.
 A non-medical provider such as a chiropractor, physical therapist, acupuncturist, naturopath, body worker etc. will need to be seen.
 These practitioners rely more on natural methods to restore health and place a greater importance on improving lifestyle than orthodox medicine does.
+While alternative providers are often very good at what they do, they many not be so good at evaluating exactly if their treatment is the best approach for your specific problem.
+In this respect they are similar to medical providers in that they do what they do without much consideration as to what exactly your specific condition requires to be resolved.

 A great example is hydration.
 The usual recommendation is eight, eight ounce glasses per day.
 This recommendation however is only slightly helpful.
 For example does this apply to a 70 lb child?
 Definitely not.
 How about for someone who weights 275 lbs.?
 No way.
 We would never recommend that a person who is 5'5" and weights 130 lbs. would eat the same amount as a 6' 2" 275 lb person.
 So why the generic advice for water?
 I can't answer that question but I do have a more sensible recommendation.
 Drink half your body weight in ounces or get as close to that as possible.
-Please go to the topic Important Life Habits where we discuss in more detail hydration and other ways to improve lifestyles for healthy longevity.

 4. Searching for and Treating Cause - In many instances neither traditional medicine nor alternative health care is actively looking for the underlying cause of a specific condition.
-As discussed above many doctors provide the treatment that they were trained to provide even if that particular treatment does not address the deeper problems that is causing the patient's pain.
+As discussed above many doctors provide the treatment that they were trained to provide even if that particular treatment does not address the deeper problems that is causing the patient's condition.